 By noontime Saturday, communication between the IN systems in the Kwale datacenter was established with the PPFE backup in the Mbezi datacenter via the USSD gateway system installed in Kwale.
 The USSD gateway ran on a Windows server that had not been damaged by the explosion.
-By this time, the Tanzanian prepaid voucher redemption service had been unavailable for a day.
+By this time, the Tanzanian prepaid voucher redemption service was offline for over a day.